 - Your result may fit well with everything you answered, but it still may not be right for you as a career.
 I once was told that I would make a great talent agent.
 But when I tried working in the field, I realized I hated all the schmoozing.

-- You may be having a bad day, and so your answers are slanted enough in one direction to taint the results.
-(Worth retaking at some point before letting it influence your future too much.)
+- People are dynamic and evolving.
+Career tests results are based on a point in time.
+You may even be having a bad day, and so your answers are slanted enough in one direction to taint the results.

 - Some people try to outguess the test, aiming it in a direction that winds up not offering anything new or useful.

-- And, even though the test identifies a great career choice, it may miss that inner voice that even you are not letting come out in the answers.
+- And, even if the test identifies a great career choice, it may miss that inner voice that even you are not letting come out in the answers.
+Ideal on paper is not always ideal in real life.

-Unless you have lots of money to spare, I wouldn’t go overboard in what you spend.
-But I would take the tests — with a grain of career salt.
-They can be a wonderful PART of your exploration.
+But unless you have lots of money to spare, I wouldn’t go overboard in what you spend.
+You may even find some good free ones online.
+And while these kinds of tests can be a wonderful PART of your thought process, I would take them with an exploratory grain of career salt.